TrueBlocks/trueblocks-core/docs/templates/model-groups/admin.md

-The Admin component allows you to query the status of the TrueBlocks system.
-You may query the status; query for information about TrueBlocks caches; control the creation, sharing, and pinning of the TrueBlocks index of appearances; and even serve the data through an API.

-_Each data structure is created by one or more tools which are detailed below_
+Tools in the Admin category produce data related to scraping the chain, producing the indexes, and querying the status of the system.
+Additional data related to sharing the indexes via IPFS and pinning the same are also produced by tools in this category.